Accounting Services

 Costs incurred for alcohol, amusement, social activities, entertainment, and any items relating thereto, such as meals, lodging, rentals, transportation, and gratuities are unallowable.
 Special care should be followed to ensure that entertainment costs are not charged to Federal projects.

-Federal cost principles define equipment as "an article of non expendable tangible personal property having a useful life of more than one year, and an acquisition cost of $5000 or more per unit."
+Federal cost principles define equipment (§ 2 CFR 200.1) as "tangible personal property (including information technology systems) having a useful life of more than one year and a per-unit acquisition cost which equals or exceeds the lesser of the capitalization level established by the non-Federal entity for financial statement purposes, or $5,000."
 When the University acquires equipment using Federal funds, it must assure that all purchases or leases are necessary, beneficial, and non duplicative.

 • Approval to Purchase or Lease